 Red fluorescent S. aureus were used to follow the infection in the NFκB:EGFP embryos.
 Therefore, abscess-like structures are herein described as areas of mCherry expression which were not formed by individually discernible host cells containing fluorescent bacteria.
 For ease of description, these abscess-like structures were called abscesses.
 Because the size and the location of an abscess can have an impact on NFκB expression, each individual abscess was analysed, since some infected embryos had more than one.
 The image processing software ImageJ was used to draw two lines of a length of 260 pixels across the centre of each abscess, one vertically (dorsal to ventral) and one horizontally (cranial to caudal).
 The fluorescence profile was analysed along each line and plotted for further analysis.
 This length was chosen because it appeared to encompass the size of all abscesses while allowing analysis some distance around them.

 First, NFκB:EGFP embryos injected with PBS were imaged at 24 and 44 hours post injection in order to determine the autofluorescence profile (Figure 5.6).
 The anterior part of these embryos was brighter than the posterior part but most notably this transgenic line expresses GFP in the neuromasts.
 Neuromasts are sensory organs deposited along the body that allow detection of water flow on the surface of a fish (Dalle Nogare et al. 2014).
 Expression of GFP in neuromasts in this transgenic line was also observed in the original publication (Kanther et al. 2011).
 This publication also described expression in the swim bladder, which was also seen (Figure 5.6A and D).
 Whether this expression pattern is linked to a normal expression of NFκB during zebrafish development or is off-target is not known.
 However, since this fluorescence was of high intensity, it might affect analysis of GFP expression around abscesses.
 In order to determine the whole scope of intensities linked to such expression, the fluorescence profile was measured along two lines: one spanning the full length of the body (cranial to caudal) and one spanning the width (dorsal to ventral) across the yolk sac.
 The fluorescence profile plots showed spikes of GFP fluorescence across the length of the body, especially in the anterior region as noted previously, and in discrete places that correspond to the position of the neuromasts (Figure 5.6.A' to D').
 In most cases the grey value was under 20 but could reach above 30 (Figure 5.6D').
 Measures across the width of the body indicated zones of higher intensities corresponding to the yolk sac and/or the swim bladder (Figure 5.6B' and C').
-In some cases a peak at the edge of the body was also present and likely corresponded to the skin (Figure 5.6A' and C').
+In some cases, a peak at the edge of the body was also present and likely corresponded to the skin (Figure 5.6A' and C').
 Overall, background autofluorescence had a grey value between 5 and 8.